Simpson & Marwick Aberdeen estate agency practice transfers to Ledingham Chalmers

 “As well as a seamless transition for all ongoing transactions, a familiar welcome awaits all our clients as we will continue to operate from our Alford Place offices."

 The residential property division of Clyde & Co will retain and continue to use the Simpson & Marwick brand in Edinburgh and East Lothian where it has a team of 30.
-Clyde & Co's remaining Aberdeen office, led by partners Harry Boyle and Mark Donaldson and part of the firm's leading global insurance practice, is unaffected by this move.

 The firm can also arrange independent financial planning and mortgage advice through its subsidiary, Golden Square Wealth Management.